samcartersmith/cds/docs/adoption-tracker-development.md

   - `projectInfo()` returns the data such as pg/pillar, github, and other config file properties.

-- `generateComponentPatternsData()`: Compiles product component data for display on the website.
+- `generateProductComponentData()`: Compiles product component data for display on the website.

   - Uses the previously generated files to aggregate component data based on config.

-  - To aggregate overall summaries of the generated data, we use the `generateAdoptionAndImpactReports()` and `generateComponentPatternsSummary()` which are both individual files at the top level of the generated files folder.
+  - To aggregate overall summaries of the generated data, we use the `generateAdoptionAndImpactReports()` and `generateProductComponentsSummary()` which are both individual files at the top level of the generated files folder.

     - `generateAdoptionAndImpactReports()` contains a summary of CDS/Historical Adoption Over Time and Impact over Time

-    - `generateComponentPatternsSummary()` contains an aggregate of totalInstances, totalCallSites, and other product component data / versioning across all project.
+    - `generateProductComponentsSummary()` contains an aggregate of totalInstances, totalCallSites, and other product component data / versioning across all project.

+- `generateCUJFiles()`: Method for generating all core user journey files
+  - `generateMergedCUJStatsSummary`: Generates merged stats.json for CUJs
+  - `generateCUJAverageReport`: Generates average adoption stats across all CUJs
+  - `generateMergedCUJComponentSummary`: Generates merged components.json for CUJs

 ### Website